Probiotics, Colonics and the Gut Biome by Rebecca Harder

-Have you heard that colonics wipes out your good bacteria, also called intestinal flora or “probiotics”?
+Have you heard that colonics wipe out your good bacteria, also called intestinal flora or “probiotics”?

 I wish that were true.
 Then the colonic would be wiping out all the bad bacteria as well and we could easily reintroduce the good guys.
 It just does not work that way.
 For example, Richard Sprague experimented with his gut biome using a uBiome test to monitor his gut with doing cleansing expecting to wipe out the gut flora, but what was interesting was how the gut recovered very quickly.
 He wrote the following:

 “Your gut microbiome changes constantly in response to everything from diet to exercise, so when looking at multiple uBiome test results side-by-side it can be complicated to figure out what caused a particular change.
 What if you could radically alter your microbiome with a cleanse and just track that, along with precisely what you eat afterwards?
 What could you learn?

 I recently tried exactly that, using a colon cleanse – the kind you do before a colonoscopy screening.
 By flushing most of the bacteria from my system and carefully watching them grow back with side-by-side uBiome tests, I learned a few things that might interest you as well:

 My gut microbiome recovers pretty quickly.
 Unlike antibiotics, which are known to cause long-term (and possibly permanent) changes, losing bacteria this way seems only to affect the total numbers, but they sprout right back just like a haircut.
 In two weeks I was as good as new.
 This is an overall view of how my gut biome changed: